nik-kad/portfolio/README.md

 The main purpose of this project was to create a digital advisor for the blast furnace which will help employees to control and manage the furnace.

-I participated in all stages of this project and solved different tasks, the main part of which I can't publish, but here I want to show several examples of the visualization I have done.
+I participated in all stages of this project and solved different tasks, the main part of which I can't publish due to privacy, but here I want to show several examples of the visualization I have done.

 [Learn more...](./3_blastfurnace_monitoring%20(dashboard&visualization,%20Python,%20SQL)/readme.md)